 We are sustained by landscapes.
-They provide us food to eat, water to drink, and clean air to breathe.
+They provide us food to eat, water to drink, and clean air to breathe, but also with ideas, motivation, and inspiration.
 Landscapes are our habitats, the places where we work, relax, and engage with others.
-Landscape architects have the tremendous responsibility of designing these landscapes.
+Landscape architects have the tremendous responsibility of designing these settings.
 This is no easy task, given the increasingly complex issues our planet faces.

-We work to restore impaired environments and ensure equal access to healthy environments.
-We design landscapes that alleviate flooding and stimulate economies.
-We create productive, sustainable landscapes that respond to growing cities and sprawling regions.
-We study the history of landscapes so that we can respond in meaningful ways to the needs of today.
+Landscape architects work to restore impaired environments and ensure equal access to healthy environments.
+They design systems that alleviate flooding and stimulate economies.
+They guide development of productive, sustainable infrastructures, transforming cities and regions.
+They consider the past and possible futures of landscapes so as to act meaningfully in the present.

-Our MLA students come from a wide range of undergraduate backgrounds in the arts, humanities and sciences, enriching our program with diverse knowledge and skills that can be further engaged through landscape architecture.
-Some students are experienced design practitioners or second-career aspirants from entirely different disciplines.
+Our MLA students come from a wide range of backgrounds in the arts, humanities, and sciences, enriching our program with diverse knowledge and skills that can be further engaged through landscape architecture.
+Some students are experienced designers, while others–including second-career aspirants–come from entirely different disciplines.